CincyGhost/CryptoSniper-Python-Brownie/README.md

 Set the network
 Set the contract address
 Set the amount
-Purcheses automatically upon liquidity provision of set token
+Executes trade automatically upon liquidity provision of set token